 ◦ Subscription services (Amazon, Netflix, Spotify, etc)

 • One-third of a person’s post-tax pay should be tagged for “discretionary spending.”
-This spending is services a person could cut if there were in a pinch, like meals out, monthly streaming service bills, or gym membership.
+This is spending you could cut back on if needed, such as meals out, entertaining, clothing, or a gym membership.

-• Finally, 20% of post-tax income should be set aside for saving.
-The rest of a person’s paycheck is ideally reserved for retirement, emergency savings, or in the case of higher interest credit card debt, one idea could be to set aside funds each month to be used in making larger principal payments.
+• Finally, 20% of post-tax income should be set aside for saving and debt payoff.
+The rest of a person’s paycheck is ideally reserved for retirement, emergency savings, and making debt payments beyond the minimum.

-The 50/30/20 budgeting method is common for beginners because of its simplicity and flexibility.
+The 50/30/20 budgeting method can work well for beginners because of its simplicity and flexibility.
 Trying to adhere to the percentages can sometimes show budgeters their blind spots, or perhaps highlight areas where they might need to improve.
 But, it can also be flexible.
 Depending on the cost of living in your area and your priorities, you may want to play with the percentages.

 Paying More Than The Minimum

-When a person has multiple credit card accounts racking up charges and interest, it can sometimes feel overwhelming.
-They might be unsure of which to prioritize for payoff, if at all, and end up paying the minimum due on every card each month.
+When you have multiple credit card accounts racking up charges and interest, it can sometimes feel overwhelming.
+You might be unsure which, if any, to prioritize for payoff, and end up just paying the minimum due on every card each month.